-PREREQUISITE: None.
+PREREQUISITE: Sophomores, Juniors and Seniors only.
 The course provides an introduction to the video production process, including script development, field and studio production and post-production.
 All projects are created using the current versions of Adobe Premiere and Adobe After Effects, which are professional level programs.
 Students will serve as the crew for streaming school events and sporting events via the NFHS Network (required 6 events per semester) and work a number of days on morning announcements.